tjntomas/HADashboard-widgets/README.md

 # Graph showing the CPU temperatures for 4 devices.
 cpu_temp_g:
     widget_type: graph
-    entities:   # You can add any number of entites to the list.
+    entities:   # You can add any number of entities to the list.
       - sensor.pi3_cpu_temp
       - sensor.cpu_temp_pi2
       - sensor.ubuntu_core_0_temp